 Penalties for unfair practice will be determined by the Department or by the Faculty/School Board of Studies in line with the procedures set out in QA53.
 They may include failure of the assessment unit or part of a degree, with no provision for reassessment or retrieval of that failure.
 Proven cases of plagiarism or cheating can also lead to an Inquiry Hearing or disciplinary proceedings.
 Claims of inadvertence or ignorance will not be accepted as a basis for mitigation of a penalty.

 If you are accused of an offence, the Students' Union's welfare services are available to support you.
+You have the right to appeal against the outcome of the investigation.

 Examination and assessment offences: